Current Environment:

 Obesity can increase a child’s risk for chronic and serious medical conditions, such as type 2 diabetes, high blood pressure (hypertension), high cholesterol, orthopedic problems, and liver disease.
 Health experts don’t know why some people are more prone to obesity than others, but it’s believed to be caused by a combination of environment, genetics, nutrition, and energy expenditure.

+As a patient in the EMPOWER program, you can expect to receive medical and nutritional counseling in a supportive and positive environment.
 Exercise, healthy nutrition, and counseling are usually prescribed treatments, but some children might also benefit from medication as a supplement to those measures.
-The eMPoWeR (Medical and Pharmacologic Weight Regulation) Program at Boston Children’s can help incorporate medication into your child’s treatment plan and work with your family to improve their health and quality of life.
+The EMPOWER Program can help incorporate lifestyle or medication — or both — into your child’s treatment plan and work with your family to improve their health and quality of life.

 The anti-obesity medications we prescribe are created to help those with a body mass index (BMI) in the >95th percentile.
 We will walk your family through how these medications work, what they aim to achieve, and whether they might cause side effects.
 Medications include: